 UK Youth is a charitable company limited by guarantee incorporated and registered in England under company number 05402004.
-It was founded in 1911 as the as the National Organisation of Girls Clubs.
-Over the years the Charity has changed its name several times and was renamed UK Youth for the organisation's 90th Anniversary in 2001.
+It was founded in 1911, as the National Organisation of Girls Clubs.
+Over the years, the Charity has changed its name several times, most recently to UK Youth, in celebration of the organisation's 90th Anniversary in 2001.
 This reflects the organisation's focus on the concerns, interests and lives of young people.

-The organisation's original role in supporting youth clubs is still a major part of its work today, addressing the issues affecting young people and which also echoes the organisation's original concern with the working conditions of girls and young women.
-UK Youth has a passionate and dedicated team that helps provide support to the youth sector, so that we can empower every young person to be a positive force for change in their own life and the lives of others.
+The organisation's original role in supporting youth clubs is still a major part of its work today, addressing the issues affecting young people and also echoing the organisation's original concern with the working conditions of girls and young women.
+UK Youth has a passionate and dedicated team that helps provide support to the youth sector, so that we can ensure young people can access high quality support in their community, develop key like skills, and engage with education, training and employment.